adoble/adr-j/Comment.md

 Some visible text <!--Some invisible text-->

-You should not be able to see the invisible text.
+You should not be able to see the invisible text.Unfortunately with some markdown processors you can see the comment.